socketio/socket.io-p2p/README.md

 ## Roadmap of development

+- Add socketio protocol API, packets etc
+- Full support and testing for sending binary data
 - Basic things: Provide a bundle for non-browserified projects; improve documentation
 - Fallback connection to socket.io if PeerConnection is not available
-- Full support and testing for sending binary 	data